mathan1995/Social-Login-With-OAuth-2.0-and-React-Js/README.md

 #For Front end deployment

-use Oath 2.0 and JWS as AWS for the deployment pattern and best practices on spring boot + oath 2.0
+use Oath 2.0 and JWt authentication factor  as AWS for the deployment pattern and best practices on spring boot + Oath 2.0

-# social Pttern
+# social Patern

 github
 google
 facebook
+linkedin